 As most engineering teams are quite self-sufficient, it is often the team members themselves that pick which tasks to perform.
 This is perfectly fine, as long as you prioritize the backlog (or the to-do list) and participate in the task assignments to make sure no one is taking on too much work on themselves.
 If the team is using a Kanban board for task assignments, simply check the workload view after to make sure no one is overstretched.

 It is easy to fill the workload with tasks that have to be done for the project and forget about personal goals or ambitions.
-But keeping your team member priorities in mind will result in a happier and more skilled pool of talent for you.
+But keeping your team members’ priorities in mind will result in a happier and more skilled pool of talent for you.

 Keep reviewing and checking the workload while the team is working.
 This is especially important for teams that have high-urgency tasks or schedule their tasks for longer periods of time.

 We all know that project plans have a tendency to change.
-This is due to a variety of reasons often ones out of our control.
+This is due to a variety of reasons often out of our control.
 Thus, another good workload management practice for engineering teams is to review regularly.
 This will allow you to spot if any team member is struggling and reassign important or urgent tasks to other team members while there is still a possibility to deliver them on time.

-5 – Consult with your engineering team
+5. Consult with your engineering team

 Lastly, take advantage of the most important resource you have – the engineering team.
-Ask them how they like to plan the work and set practices and schedule that suits their pace of work as well as needs.
+Ask them how they like to plan the work and set practices and schedule that suits their pace of work as well as their needs.
 This way you will be able to build a process that works for both you and them while respecting the work-life balance.

-Engineering project management software
+Engineering workload management software

 With Teamhood you will get a full project management platform that allows you to manage projects on several different scales.
 As a manager, you can review the big picture with the portfolio view, while your team uses visual task boards to track daily tasks and mark any important changes.
 Use built-in time tracking features to see if the team meets estimations and bill clients according to the time spent on them.
 With the customizable dashboard, you can create quick reports that show just what you need, and by having all of the project information in one place, you can eliminate status report meetings.